PrestaShop/prestashop-specs/back-office/design/themes-and-logo/theme-logo.md

 In a multistore context, the options listed above have [checkboxes](https://github.com/PrestaShop/PrestaShop/issues/19375) and [specific settings drop-down](https://github.com/PrestaShop/PrestaShop/issues/19327), take a look at the conditions and specs [here](https://github.com/PrestaShop/prestashop-specs/blob/master/back-office/multistoregeneralspecs.md)

+If I am in an all shops context or in a group of shops context, an information notification is displayed: `You must select a shop from the above list if you wish to choose a theme.`.

 The multistore yes / no toggle allowing to select all / unselect all checkboxes should be removed.

 ## My themes